 Adobe, a well-respected Silicon Valley software company with products such as Adobe Creative Suite, Adobe Creative Cloud, Adobe PDF and Adobe Digital Cloud, has conducted annual surveys on the effectiveness of business email marketing since 2014.
-Their latest, just-released survey for 2017, suggests that consumers of small business products and services PREFER email marketing to other forms of inbound marketing.
+Their latest, released in 2018, suggests that consumers of small business products and services PREFER email marketing to other forms of inbound marketing.
 One reason is the convenience of opening and responding to links in emails which makes it easier for consumers to engage with you.
 Another is the ability to just not open the email if the email’s “Subject” line doesn’t motivate them to open the email.
 And, email recipients have the ultimate luxury of simply opting-out at any time as allowed under CAN-SPAM federal legislation.

 There are several takeaway lessons worth pointing out to ensure you don’t turn away customers and prospects by over-doing a good thing.
 In Adobe’s survey, the following attributes were the most-appreciated by survey participants.

-- Personalization: Don’t assume that your entire email database will respond to the same offers.
+- Don’t assume that your entire email database will respond to the same offers.
 Use their name, target their needs and wants and avoid “mass blasts” just to fill tee sheets or restaurant seats.